chankityu/llm-chat-portal/README.md

 # Limitation.

 Currently, this portal only allows vision to text.
 Vision extraction to PDF or PPT is not supported.
+Have not tested video speech to text, since the sample video is without speech or audio.

 # Challenges